hdewit2/hdewit2.github.io/mtdna/_posts/2024-04-04-H-discovery-project.md

 Family Tree DNA has started a project, called the **Million Mito Project**, which aims to take advantage of all the more recent mtDNA tests and update the Phylotree, thus making our H37 branch official (albeit with a different name).
 [YFull](https://www.yfull.com) already does this, but their database is only a fraction of FTDNA.

-## How will being 'offocial' help our H37 branch?
+## How will being official help our H37 branch

 Our H37 branch was identified and named by YFull some years ago.
 On YFull there are only fifteen examples of H37, seven of them are research or medical samples.
 On FTDNA I have sixty matches who would all be in H37.
 There will be others that are in H37 but are invisible to me because too many mutations would separate us.
 A difference of four mutations is enough too exclude someone as a match.
 So FTDNA is sitting on roughly ten times more data than is currently available to YFull.